ArgoHA/torch_train_cnn/README.md

 # torch_train_cnn
-This is an example of pytorch cnn training with custom architecture
+This is an example with basic custom convolution neural network architecture trained with PyTorch